-The Emerald Sun launched in 2015 increasing the Emerald Waterways’ fleet to a total of four ships.
+The Emerald Sun launched in 2015.
 The 443-foot vessel has 20 staterooms located on the first deck and 72 suites located on decks 2 and 3.
 It carries up to 182 passengers and 47 crew members.

-Most cabins on the ship are located in the center of the ship; and the outlying areas are utilized for public gathering areas.
-Emerald Waterways has made good use of the outer areas of the ship on each deck; so regardless of where you’re cabin is located, you’ll have one or more of these public areas nearby.
+Most cabins on the ship are located in the center of the ship, while the outlying areas are utilized for public gathering areas.
+Emerald Cruises has made good use of the outer areas of the ship on each deck; so regardless of where your cabin is located, you’ll have one or more of these public areas nearby.

 Emerald Sun Staterooms

-There are 10 different stateroom categories aboard the Emerald Sun.
-Categories are further differentiated by their relative positions on the ship and their square footage:
+There are 8 different stateroom categories aboard the Emerald Sun.
+Categories are further differentiated by their relative positions on the ship and their square footage.